PovertyAction/guides/CleaningGuide/01 Raw Survey Data Management/11 Numerical Formats.md

 ## Stata's process

 Variables in Stata have storage formats and display formats.
 Storage formats describe how Stata is storing the variable in the computer memory -- what the data are -- and display formats describes the default way that the information is presented to a user.
-Type `help format` in Stata to get more information on how variables or values were displayed.
+Type `help format` in Stata to get more information on how variables or values are displayed.

 Stata has five storage formats for numerical variables that take up different amount of memory.
 These formats store information to a certian degree of accuracy before rounding.
 The first three types (`byte`, `int`, and `long`) in the table below can only be used for integers. `float` and `double` are the standard type.
 There is a trade-off for increased precision.
 More precise storage formats take up more memory.
-This will make the file larger and slow down Statas processes when the data are being used.
+This will make the file larger and slow down Stata's processes when the data are being used.

 | Type | Maximum digits of accuracy | Bytes of memory for a single value|
 | ---- | ----- |--------- |